Carreau/ipython-wiki/A-gallery-of-interesting-IPython-Notebooks.md

 * [A visual guide to the Python Spark API for distributed computing](http://nbviewer.ipython.org/github/jkthompson/pyspark-pictures/blob/master/pyspark-pictures.ipynb) by Jeff Thompson

+* [CodeCombat gridmancer solver](http://nbviewer.jupyter.org/github/Arn-O/py-gridmancer/blob/master/gridmancer.ipynb) by [Arn-O](https://github.com/Arn-O).
+This notebook explains how to improve a recursive tree search with an heuristic function and to find the minimum solution to the gridmancer.

 ### Social data

 * [Survival Analysis](http://nbviewer.ipython.org/github/CamDavidsonPilon/lifelines/blob/master/docs/Survival%20Analysis%20intro.ipynb), an illustration of the [lifelines library](https://github.com/CamDavidsonPilon/lifelines), by [Cam Davidson Pilon](https://github.com/CamDavidsonPilon).